Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 "...Tea?"

-She stared at him stupidly for a second and then a snort-laugh exploded out of her. *"...Shit,* you’re British sometimes."
+She stared at him stupidly for a second and then a snort-laugh exploded out of her. "*...Shit,* you’re British sometimes."

 "And cute!"
 He joked.
 "That wasn’t a no, though."